 More than just furniture, that secretary means reclaiming a psychological asset and another positive uptick to current lifestyle.
 I was never sure I’d see it again once it was on the truck,

-2021’s been that kind of year, plenty of angst, starting out lousy enough with the January 6 Insurrection so many wondered how anyone could slow the train wreck of political considerations and deadly COVID concerns.
-There was a real powering up on vaccination front, and being Officially ‘immunized’ in mid-March instead of late May, I still put that under customer satisfaction delivered by Biden administration.
+2021’s been that kind of year.
+Plenty of angst, starting out lousy enough with the January 6 Insurrection, so many wondering how anyone could slow the train wreck of political considerations and deadly COVID concerns.
+There was a real powering up on vaccination front, and being Officially ‘immunized’ in mid-March instead of late May, I’ll continue putting that under customer satisfaction delivered by Biden administration.

 (Closer to) Normal is Good